Get a refresher on aircraft landing procedures. If you are a private pilot going back to flying after some time, you must read this article.

 If you are confused in your downwind and caught up on what to do next, you will be lucky not to crash land your airplane on the runway.

-Now you can only imagine if you fail to have smooth landings during VFR flights, what will you face during your IFR flight?
+If you fail to have smooth landings during VFR flights, what will you face during your IFR flight?

 The aircraft landing procedure begins by descending to the traffic pattern altitude.